Sinking of the FV Antares: Inquiries and recommendations

-Courtmartial
+Court martial

 In June 1992 the Duty Commander, Submariner Lieutenant Commander Peter McDonnell, was courtmartialed on six charges of negligence.
 He was found guilty on three charges and severely reprimanded.
-The charges being; failing to realise how close the trawler was to the Trenchant, allowing the Antares to stay on a collision course without verifying its range, and being unaware of the presence of a second trawler.
+The charges being: failing to realise how close the trawler was to Trenchant; allowing Antares to stay on a collision course without verifying her range; and being unaware of the presence of a second trawler.
 George Foulkes, MP for Carrick, Cumnock and Doon Valley, and families of the deceased, expressed anger at the outcome of the court martial and the Armed Forces Minister Archie Hamilton's decision not to take further disciplinary action, as they believed that as a student officer under training, McDonnell had been made a scapegoat by the Royal Navy.

 Memorial

-After the conclusion of the Marine Accident Investigation, the Antares was bequeathed to the Scottish Maritime Museum in Irvine where it became part of the museum's fleet.
-When maintaining the vessel became too costly, the Antares was scrapped in Troon in 2008, by permission of the crew's families.
+After the conclusion of the Marine Accident Investigation, Antares was bequeathed to the Scottish Maritime Museum in Irvine where she became part of the museum's fleet.
+When maintaining the vessel became too costly, Antares was scrapped in Troon in 2008, by permission of the crew's families.

-A memorial plaque commemorating the crew of the Antares is mounted in the harbour wall at Carradale.
+A memorial plaque commemorating the crew of Antares is mounted in the harbour wall at Carradale.

 In fiction

-An incident occurs in the BBC's 2021 drama series Vigil that closely resembles the sinking of the trawler, and the referenced loss of the fictional Mhairi Finnea in the series bears similarities to the Antares.
+An incident occurs in the BBC's 2021 drama series Vigil that closely resembles the sinking of the trawler, and the referenced loss of the fictional Mhairi Finnea in the series bears similarities to Antares.